 About SunRail

 SunRail is the Central Florida commuter rail system operated by the Florida Department of Transportation between DeBary and Poinciana.
 Service began in 2014 along the historic CSX A-line, which FDOT purchased to enable both passenger service and CSX route reroutes.
-Background context on the carrier's history is also catalogued in the North American Rail Atlas & Route Encyclopedia.

 Operator Profile